NoKare85/back-end/README.md

 -   use 'npm run dev' to run on dev mode using nodemon
 -   use 'npm run start' to run production mode

+The project is also running live on Heroku https://quiet-tundra-67029.herokuapp.com/

 Have fun!